shifuguru/GTAVEnhancedModding/Grand Theft Auto V Enhanced - Outaded/readme.md

 # GTA V Enhanced Modding Tutorial - [OUTDATED]

 Keeping this tutorial online for future reference.
+The new method no longer requires signing each .rpf file you edit, so this method is no longer recommended, as ScriptHookV was updated 22nd March 2025, as well as OpenRPF - a new replacement for OpenIV.asi

 # Legend / Key:
 - GTA5E = Grand Theft Auto V Enhanced